The information listed below relates to the university's charitable status and is required by our regulator, the OfS (Office for Students).

 The university’s correct legal title is University of the Arts London.
 It's usually abbreviated in legal documents to UAL.
 Our full correspondence address is:

 University of the Arts London

 272 High Holborn

-Please note that the University has six constituent Colleges as follows, but they do not have separate legal status:
+The university has 6 constituent Colleges, but they don't have separate legal status: